digital-butterfly/exen-workflow/README.md

 1. add role based auth

 1. fix the auth error message (maybe throw an error and catch it in client)

+1. add loading

+1. add filters to show all pdp

+   - add 'à moi' to filters to show the pdp created by the user or make the associe see his pdp only

+   - add state to table cols